uk-gov-mirror/ministryofjustice.govuk_frontend_toolkit/README.md

 Updating as described above will mean the repo in your submodule will have a detached HEAD.
 This means any changes you make to files inside the submodule will be lost when you update as above.

-(Further info can be found here: [detached HEAD](http://git-scm.com/book/en/Git-Tools-Submodules#Issues-with-Submodules).)
+(Further info can be found on the [Git book's submodule page](http://git-scm.com/book/en/Git-Tools-Submodules#Issues-with-Submodules).)

 ## Testing changes to the toolkit